nithinbekal/nithinbekal.github.io/notes/elixir.md

 %{ map | :a => 2 }      # %{ :a => 2, 2 => :b }
 {% endhighlight %}

-# Dict

-* API that delegates to underlying implementation

 # Modules and functions

 * The `defmodule` macro defines a module